swagger-akka-http/swagger-akka-http/README.md

 ### Release Version

 The jars are hosted on [sonatype](https://oss.sonatype.org) and mirrored to Maven Central.
-Swagger-spray is built against scala 2.10 and 2.11.
+Swagger-spray is built against Scala 2.11.
+Up to v0.7.2, we also built for Scala 2.10.
 Snapshot releases are also hosted on sonatype.

 ```
-libraryDependencies += "com.github.swagger-spray" %% "swagger-spray" % "0.7.2"
+libraryDependencies += "com.github.swagger-spray" %% "swagger-spray" % "0.7.3"
 ```

 ## Examples